 Back to the top of the page.

 Early spring driven timepieces didn't have balance springs.
-This meant that their balance had no inherent natural frequency, it was simply slicked back and forth by the escapement.
-The time that each movement took depended on how hard the escapement pushed on the balance, so the rate varied greatly if the driving force changed.
+This meant that their balance had no inherent natural frequency, it was simply flicked back and forth by the escapement.
+The time that each movement took depended on how hard the escapement pushed on the balance, so the rate varied greatly if the driving force from the mainspring changed.

 Marine chronometer compensation balance

 There was one branch of English horology where the fusee was not an unnecessary complication but a vital necessity.
 Marine box chronometers could not achieve the required level of precision in their timekeeping without it.
-But these machines had very highly detached spring detent escapements, and balance springs with exquisitely formed terminal coils, so were their balances not isochronous?
-No. Because as part of their means of compensating for variations in temperature the rims of the balances were cut through in two places, which made them sensitive to centrifugal forces.
+But these machines had very highly detached spring detent escapements, and balance springs with carefully formed terminal coils, so were their balances not isochronous?
+No. Because as part of their means of compensating for variations in temperature the rims of their bimetallic balances were cut through in two places.

 The dotted lines on the figure here shows how a cut bimetallic balance compensates for changes in temperature.
-When the temperature rises the balance spring gets weaker, so the bimetallic arms curl inwards to reduce the moment of inertia of the balance.
+When the temperature rises the balance spring gets weaker, so the bimetallic sections curl inwards to reduce the moment of inertia of the balance.
 The opposite happens if the temperature rises.
-The problem is that cutting the rim to make arms that can move like this also allows them to move under centrifugal force.
+The problem is that cutting the rim like this also allows the rims to flex outwards as the balance swings.

 While the movement is working, the balance is stationery at two places during every oscillation at either end of its swing.
 When the balance stops the balance spring accelerates in back towards the central point where it unlocks a pallet and receives impulse.
-As this occurs the balance is travelling with maximum speed, and this speed causes a centrifugal force to act on the rims and their masses, causing them to flex outwards.
+As this occurs the balance is rotating with increasing speed and the momentum of the rims and masses causes the rims to flex outwards.
 This increases the moment of inertia of the balance which affects the period.
 If the amplitude is always exactly the same, then this does not matter because the effect will be exactly the same on every cycle.
 But if the amplitude varies, then the speed of the balance as it passes through the central point will vary, so the effect will be different and affect the period.

 - A plain brass balance, not cut, with four quarter timing screws.
 Thickness of rim: 0.085 inch.